List of animated feature films nominated for Academy Awards: Best Original Song

-Since the category's inception in 1934, twelve animated films have won this music category, with Disney winning eleven (three with Pixar), and DreamWorks winning one.
+Since the category's inception in 1934, thirteen animated films have won this music category, with Disney winning eleven (three with Pixar), and DreamWorks winning one.
 Beauty and the Beast (1991) and The Lion King (1994) both had three nominations in this category, the first and second films to do so.

+Gulliver's Travels was the first animated film to be nominated in this category with "Faithful/Forever", but eventually lost to "Over the Rainbow" from The Wizard of Oz.

 Wet Blanket Policy, a 1948 Woody Woodpecker short cartoon, was also nominated for Best Original Song.
 "The Woody Woodpecker" song was written by George Tibbles and Ramey Idriess and was nominated for the 21st Academy Awards.
 It is the only animated short subject to be nominated in a traditionally feature film category.

-In addition of outside of Disney and Pixar theatrical films, The Prince of Egypt (1998) marks their first time and is the only film for DreamWorks Animation to win an award category as of 2025.
+Outside of Disney and Pixar theatrical films, The Prince of Egypt (1998), the only film for DreamWorks Animation to win an award category, was also the only non-Disney animated feature to do so until KPop Demon Hunters (2025), the first Sony Pictures Animation feature to be nominated in this category, won with "Golden".